 In addition, if you have the desire to start a business, dream of a new device or work with researchers, this degree can prepare you to do so.
 Other degree outcomes also include qualifying for positions in industrial engineering, system engineering, manufacturing engineering and more!

-By choosing to become a mechanical engineer, you will experience many benefits.
-According to the Bureau of Labor Statistics, the 2015 annual median pay for mechanical engineers was $83,590.
+By choosing to become a mechanical engineer, you will have the opportunity to experience financial benefits while making a difference in the world.
 In addition, as STEM fields continue to grow and change, you can take part in exciting new innovations and research.
 Overall, this can lead to a fulfilling career.

 Mechanical Engineering Technology